hominidae/InsectsArctic/README.md

 ## Load collection data, taxonomy, and sequencing data
 Run 002_LoadBOLDData.R to change "sample.id" in the sequencing data to "Sample ID" and perform an inner join with the other datasets.

+Then script then saves that all as "working_dataset.tsv" which is the combined sequencing data and other data in one file.

+## Process BOLD data
+003_ProcessBOLDData.R is not done yet, but we'll leave it as is for now.
+Essentially, it will take the data and generate various graphs and figures.

+Currently, it's not functional unless you download the BOLD public data for Nunavut.
+I haven't uploaded the script for turning BOLD public data into something useful yet.
+But it will occur later once I'm done working with the BOLD data I've helped contribute to.
+That's the Data.7z file, which contains sanitized data that is expected to be high quality, and free of many common errors.

+## Process the combined Data.7z data